invoiceninja/invoiceninja/README.md

 # Invoice Ninja
-## An open-source invoicing site built with Laravel
+## Simple, Intuitive Invoicing

 ### Live Demo: [http://sketch-out.com/ninja/public/](http://sketch-out.com/ninja/public/)
 ### Introduction

 Most online invoicing site are expensive.
 They shouldn't be.
-Hosting costs are cheaper than ever and the software isn't that complicated.
 The aim of this project is to provide a free, open-source alternative.
-Additionally, the hope is this codebase will serve a sample site for Laravel as well as other JavaScript technologies.
+Additionally, the hope is this codebase will serve as a sample site for Laravel as well as other JavaScript technologies.

 If you'd like to get involved please send an email to hillelcoren at gmail.

 ### Features
-* Application framework built using Laravel 4
+* Core application built using Laravel 4
 * Invoice PDF generation directly in the browser
 * Integrates with many payment providers

 ### Remaining Work
 * Recurring invoices
-* Partial payments
 * Internationalization
+* Home dashboard
 * Reports

+### Steps to setup

+Clone Github project

+    git clone git@github.com:hillelcoren/invoice-ninja.git ninja

+Install packages using Composer

+    cd ninja
+    composer install

+Configure the config/database.php file and then Initialize the database

+    php artisan migrate
+    php artisan db:seed

 ### Frameworks/Libraries
 * [laravel/laravel](https://github.com/laravel/laravel) - A PHP Framework For Web Artisans